-Friable asbestos materials can be sprays, loose-fill insulation and much more.
-These materials are often not packed or moulded like non-friable materials and can release asbestos particles without being damaged or breaking down.
+Friable asbestos materials can be sprays, loose-fill insulation, and much more.
+These materials are often not packed or molded like non-friable materials and can release asbestos particles without being damaged or breaking down.
 Friable asbestos can be contained and or encapsulated to prolong the need to remove the friable ACMs.

-- Containment – Utilise an airtight physical seals to contain the particles from spreading.
-This can be plastic wrapping, a new floor, cement siding or other physical containment barriers.
+- Containment – Utilize an airtight physical seal to contain the particles from spreading.
+This can be plastic wrapping, a new floor, cement siding, or other physical containment barriers.

 - Encapsulation – Applying a range of chemical coatings to the friable ACM can effectively encapsulate the materials.

-These often delay the needs for removal, though asbestos removal will be required to ensure permanent air safety within the home.
+These often delay the need for removal, though asbestos removal will be required to ensure permanent air safety within the home.